Magna Germania - The forgotten province

 Magna Germania – Alexander G. Findlay, Ancient Germania – New York, Harper and Brothers 1849

-Otherwise we have little other information about the province except that Germania Magna was in the process of formation and that the province was abandoned following the Teutoburg Forest Battle in 9 AD.
-In a similar way the provinces Tarraconensis (main town Tarraco) and Narbonensis (main town Narbo) were named, this province was possibly named Alisonensis from its main town Aliso.
+Otherwise we have little other information about the province except that Germania Magna was in the process of formation and that the province was abandoned following the Battle of the Teutoburg Forest in 9 AD.

 Based on the assumption that THE event of the 1st millennium in east of the Rhine Germania/Germany, the Roman occupation, has left cultural, infrastructural and archaeological traces, the aim of ALISONENSIS is to rediscover the whole infrastructure of the province Germania Magna.
 However, due to financial and time constraints, for the time being the author must focus on the area between the Paderborn Plateau and the Arnsberg Forest and the adjacent Hellweg Boerde.

 The gain of knowledge of Roman roads, military bases and settlements also makes it possible to start to draw conclusions about the locations of the battles of the Roman-Germanic war, e. g. the Battle of the Teutoburg Forest.
+The Battle of the Teutoburg Forest, also known as Varus Battle, took place in 9 AD and was a pivotal moment in the history of Central Europe.
+Germanic tribes led by Arminius defeated three Roman legions led by Publius Quinctilius Varus.
+The Battle of the Teuturg Forest marked the end of Roman expansion in nowadays Germany, and thus the Battle of the Teutoburg Forest also had long-term effects on the political and cultural development of Europe.